 Quake learned about technology early on from his father who worked in the computer industry.
 His father often brought computers home from work, teaching Quake computer programming.

 After receiving degrees in both physics and mathematics from Stanford University, Quake used his knowledge of computers to develop the biological equivalent of the integrated circuit.
-With thousands of miniature pumps, pipes, chambers and valves per microchip, microfluidic large scale integration (LSI) makes it possible to conduct a large number of experiments simultaneously, an application that has been leveraged for studying cancer.
-Microfluidic LSI is now the basis of a highly-successful company, Fluidigm.
+With thousands of miniature pumps, pipes, chambers and valves per microchip, microfluidic large-scale integration (LSI) makes it possible to conduct a large number of experiments simultaneously, an application that has been leveraged for studying cancer.
+Microfluidic LSI is now the basis of Quake’s company, Fluidigm.

 Often inspired to invent based on personal experiences, Quake began to question invasive pre-natal testing and its potentially harmful effects during his experience becoming a father.
 He created the first non-invasive prenatal test for Down syndrome, requiring just a small amount of blood drawn from the mother’s arm to be effective.
 He is the co-scientific founder of Verinata Health, which has successfully completed a large-scale clinical validation study, with Quake’s testing method forming the basis of the resulting commercial test.
 After his daughter was diagnosed with food allergies, Quake pioneered research that helps scientists study the immune system in an entirely new way by applying high-throughput sequencing.
 Quake co-founded ImmuMetrix to develop commercial applications of this research to better measure aspects of the immune system for conditions ranging from organ transplant to autoimmune disease.